saltyrtc/saltyrtc-client-js/README.md

     $ npm install

-To compile the TypeScript sources to a single minified JavaScript (ES5) file:
+To compile the TypeScript sources to a single JavaScript (ES5 / Minified ES5 / ES2015) file:

     $ npm run dist

-The resulting file will be located in `dist/saltyrtc-client.min.js`.
+The resulting files will be located in `dist/`.

 Due to a bug (https://github.com/rollup/rollup-plugin-typescript/issues/43), rollup does not currently output non-fatal errors from TypeScript.
 To see